transmute-industries/sidetree.js/README.md

 Unstable releases are automatic, from CD:

-- On every commit to master an unstable release is pushed.
+- On every commit to main an unstable release is pushed.
 An unstable release is a release with a tag of the form: vA.B.C-unstable.X.
 Everytime a PR is merged, X is incremented.
 - If "skip-ci" is present in the commit message, the aforementioned behavior is skipped

 ### Stable releases